pochunsun/pochunsun.github.io/about/index.md

 <li>Advanced research:</li>

-- Studying analytic calculations, simulation of electromagnetic theory, circuit topology as well as new design platform.
+- Studying analytic calculations, Electromagnetic theory, circuit topology as well as new design platform.
 </ol>

+<li>Design engineer for high power magnetics:</li>

+- Designing the high power magnetics for automotive applications, such as electrical reactor, transformer, PFC choke, output choke (including coupled inductors) for EV/HEV/FCEV.
+- I mainly focus on on board charger (OBC) and DCDC converters in powertrain, such as 11kW/22kW CLLLC or DAB (in three/two phases) OBC Xfmr, and phase-shifted full bridge(PSFB) DC/DC Xfmr.
+- Recently, I have involved in numerous projects that are related to OBC+DCDC combined Xfmr, a state-of-the-art concept where we integrate OBC Xfmr and DCDC Xfmr into a single Xfmr.
+This high-end Xfmr might become a cost-effective solution in the future.

 ---